EJ Manuel

-Erik Rodriguez "EJ" Manuel Jr. (born March 19, 1990) is an American former professional football player who was a quarterback in the National Football League (NFL).
+Erik James "EJ" Manuel Jr. (born March 19, 1990) is an American former professional football player who was a quarterback in the National Football League (NFL).
 He played college football for the Florida State Seminoles, leading them to an Atlantic Coast Conference (ACC) championship and Orange Bowl win as a senior.
 Manuel was selected by the Buffalo Bills in the first round of the 2013 NFL draft.

-Drafted by the Bills to be their franchise quarterback, Manuel suffered several injuries and saw his on-the-field performance struggle.
+Chosen by the Bills to be their franchise quarterback, Manuel suffered several injuries and saw his on-the-field performance struggle.
 After starting 10 games while throwing for 1,972 yards and 11 touchdowns as a rookie, Manuel made just a combined seven starts and threw eight touchdowns over the next three seasons, remaining behind Kyle Orton and Tyrod Taylor on the depth chart.
-After leaving the Bills, he spent one year with the Oakland Raiders and sat out the 2018 season.
+After leaving the Bills, he spent the 2017 season with the Oakland Raiders before sitting out the following season.
 Manuel signed with the Kansas City Chiefs in the 2019 offseason, but retired before the start of the preseason.

 Early life

 Manuel was born in Virginia Beach, Virginia, on March 19, 1990.
-He attended Bayside High School Virginia Beach, where he played for the Bayside Marlins high school football team.
+He attended Bayside High School in Virginia Beach, where he played high school football.
 During his time with the Marlins, Manuel recorded nearly 7,400 yards and 68 touchdowns.
 He was considered a five-star recruit by Scout, a four-star recruit by Rivals.
-He was an All-American quarterback in high school.
+Manuel was an All-American quarterback in high school.

 College career

 Manuel enrolled in Florida State University, where he played for coach Bobby Bowden and coach Jimbo Fisher's Florida State Seminoles football teams from 2008 to 2012.
-While he was a student, he joined the Pi Kappa Alpha fraternity.
+While Manuel was a student, he joined the Pi Kappa Alpha fraternity.
 Manuel became the second collegiate quarterback to win four straight bowl games, the first being Pat White of West Virginia (2005–2008).